Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 5. Copy the Directory (tenant) ID and store it to use to create an application secret.

-6. Copy the Application (clinet) ID and store it to use to create an application secret.
+6. Copy the Application (client) ID and store it to use to create an application secret.

 ![adbappids](https://raw.githubusercontent.com/Azure/Azure-DataFactory/main/SamplesV2/ChangeDataCapture/images/adbappids.png)